The Modern Supply Chain Is Snapping

 Chinese materials and manufacturing are so pervasive that the average customer has no idea how many of their everyday products contain Chinese components, or how reliant on Chinese components most companies have become.
 “If you don’t have a first-tier supplier who’s sourcing from China,” Derry said, “then your supplier’s supplier is.”

-To understand why the modern supply chain is uniquely vulnerable to a threat like the novel coronavirus, you have to realize how quickly it has changed.
+To understand why the modern supply chain is uniquely vulnerable to a threat like the coronavirus, you have to realize how quickly it has changed.
 China joined the World Trade Organization in 2001, and surpassed the U.S. as an industrial powerhouse in 2010.
-During the SARS epidemic of 2002-2003, China represented 4.31 percent of worldwide GDP, wrote MIT professor David Simchi-Levi, who studies supply chains.
-Now, that’s 16 percent.
+During the SARS epidemic of 2002 and 2003, China represented 4.31 percent of worldwide GDP, wrote the MIT professor David Simchi-Levi, who studies supply chains.
+Now that’s 16 percent.

 Western companies find it cheaper to manufacture goods in China, and elsewhere in Asia, than to do so closer to home.
 Car parts, technology, fashion, medical gear, and drug components are particularly vulnerable to disruptions in Asian markets.
-ISM’s Tom Derry noted that in 2012, after the Japanese tsunami, “You couldn’t buy a red Toyota for months because the one factory that made red pigment for Toyota was offline.”
-Apple, Fiat Chrysler, and Hyundai have already warned investors of potential supply constraints from the coronavirus pandemic.
+Derry noted that in 2012, after the Japanese tsunami, “you couldn’t buy a red Toyota for months, because the one factory that made red pigment for Toyota was offline.”
+Apple, Fiat Chrysler, and Hyundai have already warned investors of potential supply constraints due to the coronavirus pandemic.

-One place not to worry is the grocery supply chain.
-While it’s possible that some consumer products like toothpaste or shampoo could be limited because of components sourced from China, that’s not the case for food.
+One thing not to worry about is the grocery supply chain.
+While some consumer products, such as toothpaste or shampoo, could be limited because of components sourced from China, that’s not the case for food.

-ISM’s Tom Derry notes that the grocery supply chain is remarkably robust.
+Derry noted that the grocery supply chain is remarkably robust.
 Stores that run out of ingredients one day will be full a day or two later.
-As for non-perishable goods, like toilet paper and cleaning supplies, now is a time to be prudent.
+As for nonperishable goods, such as toilet paper and cleaning supplies, now is a time to be prudent.

 If you’re buying up all your local store’s inventory, he said, “I would argue that you’re doing your fellow citizens a disservice.
 Do we really need to have a gallon of Lysol at home?
 Probably not.”

-For everyone to do their part, he said, requires thinking like you work in the supply chain industry: “It only exacerbates the problem if we all—as we call it—bring forward demand.”
+For everyone to do their part, he said, it requires thinking like you work in the supply-chain industry: “It only exacerbates the problem if we all—as we call it—bring forward demand.”

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.